honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 ## Acknowledgements

-A lot of my approach to designing RF circuits is informed by these two books: Solid State Design for the Radio Amateur () and Experimental Methods in RF Design ()
+A lot of my approach to designing RF circuits is informed by the book [Solid State Design for the Radio Amateur](https://archive.org/details/SolidStateDesignForTheRadioAmateur1986)

-Peter Parker (VK3YE), Pete Juliano (N6QW) and Charlie Morris (ZL2CTM) all make really insightful content about their homebrew experiments which have helped me immensely!
+[Peter Parker (VK3YE)](https://vk3ye.com/), [Pete Juliano (N6QW)](https://www.n6qw.com/) and [Charlie Morris (ZL2CTM)](https://zl2ctm.blogspot.com/) all make really insightful content about their homebrew experiments which have helped me immensely!

 ### Useful sites